rwindsor1/SpineNet/README.md

 ## Getting Started

 ### Install enviroments
-A minimal conda environment for running SpineNet can be found in `requirements.txt` and can be installed used
+A minimal python environment for running SpineNet can be found in `requirements.txt` and can be installed used

 ```
+$ python -m venv spinenet-venv
+$ source spinenet-venv/bin/activate
-$ conda create --name spinenet_env --file requirements.txt
+$ pip install -r requirements.txt
 ```

 ### Running The Code